Planning to lay self adhesive flooring tiles

 - You can mix colours (or even patterns) by buying different pack of tiles.
 Mixing colours is fairly straightforward although

-don't use too many different colours and choose the colours to match or complement each other (see
+don't use too many different colours and choose the colours to match or complement each other (see our colour wheel).

 You can arrange mix colours evenly (every other tile in a row being a different colour) or have a different colour tile every (say) 3rd tile.
 You can also use different colours as a border around the edge of a room or as an inserted pattern.